2003scape/rsc-news-archives/markdown/36-lots-of-minor-fixes-and-tweaks.md

+# Lots of minor fixes and tweaks
+*Published Tuesday, June 12, 2001*

 Just made a quick update to fix and tweak various small problems.
 This update fixes the following:

 *   There are now even more customs officers on karamja